Grouse: Reproduction

-In all but one species (the willow ptarmigan), males are polygamous.
+In all but two or three species, males are polygamous.
 Many species have elaborate courtship displays on the ground at dawn and dusk, which in some are given in leks.
-The displays feature males' brightly colored combs and in some species, brightly colored inflatable sacs on the sides of their necks.
-The males display their plumage, give vocalizations that vary widely between species, and may engage in other activities, such as drumming or fluttering their wings, rattling their tails, and making display flights.
+The displays feature males' brightly coloured combs and in some species, brightly coloured inflatable sacs on the sides of their necks.
+The males display their plumage, give calls that vary widely between species, and may engage in other activities, such as drumming or fluttering their wings, rattling their tails, and making display flights.
 Occasionally, males fight.
+Red grouse and willow ptarmigan are, conversely, monogamous; pairs may persist from year to year, or form with new partners, in the autumn in red grouse, in spring in willow ptarmigan.
+Rock ptarmigan are intermediate, with a mix of monogamy and polygamy between individual pairs or groups; the proportion of polygamous birds increases with latitude, highest in the Arctic, while monogamous pairs are more frequent in Scotland.

-The nest is a shallow depression or scrape on the ground—often in cover—with a scanty lining of plant material.
+The nest is a shallow depression or scrape on the ground, often in cover, with a scanty lining of plant material.
 The female lays one clutch, but may replace it if the eggs are lost.
 She begins to lay about a week after mating and lays one egg every day or two; the clutch comprises five to 12 eggs.
-The eggs have the shape of hen's eggs and are pale yellow, sparsely spotted with brown.
+The eggs have the shape of chicken's eggs and are pale yellow, sparsely spotted with brown.
 On laying the second-last or last egg, the female starts 21 to 28 days of incubation.
-Chicks hatch in dense, yellow-brown down and leave the nest immediately.
-They soon develop feathers and can fly shortly before they are two weeks old.
-The female (and the male in the willow grouse) stays with them and protects them until their first autumn, when they reach their mature weights (except in the male capercaillies).
+The chicks hatch already with dense, yellow-brown down, and leave the nest immediately.
+They soon develop feathers and can fly shortly before they are two weeks old (to three weeks in western capercaillie).
+The female (and the male in red and willow grouse) stays with them and protects them until their first autumn, when they reach their mature weights (except in the male capercaillies).
 They are sexually mature the following spring, but often do not mate until later years.